Notice of Privacy Practices

 For Health Care Operations.

 We may use and disclose your PHI in order to support our business activities.
 These activities may include, but are not limited to quality assessments, employee review activities, licensing, legal advice, accounting support, information systems support, and conducting or arranging for other business activities, such as lab or radiology interfaces within the EHR.
-We may contact you to remind you of your appointment for medical care, or to contact you to tell you about possible treatment options or alternatives or health-related benefits and services that may be of interest to you.
+We may contact you to remind you of your scheduled time of arrival for medical care, or to contact you to tell you about possible treatment options or alternatives or health-related benefits and services that may be of interest to you.

 We may use and disclose PHI to our Business Associates who perform certain services for us, such as billing services, copy services, or consulting services.
 These third party service providers may need to access your PHI to perform services for us.
 They are required by contract and law to protect your PHI and only use and disclose it as necessary to perform their services for us.